selenide/selenide.github.io/documentation.md

   <a target="_blank" href="{{BASE_PATH}}/javadoc/current/com/codeborne/selenide/CollectionCondition.html">[javadoc]</a>
 </h3>

 Collection conditions are used in the `shouldBe`/`shouldHave` constructs for the object of `ElementsCollection` class.
-It is recommended to import needed conditions statically in order to achive all advantages of the readable code.
+It is recommended to import needed conditions statically in order to achieve all advantages of the readable code.

 *   `empty   // e.g. $$("#list li").shouldBe(empty)`
 *   `size(int)    // e.g. $$("#list li").shouldHave(size(10))`